Frequently Asked Questions

 We appreciate reviews very much.
 At this time you can provide one through our contact form.
 On the top right hand corner of the homepage select "Contact Us" for details.

 What is your shipping policy?

-We will be using Canada Post for all our shipments.
+We will be using Canada Post for most of our shipments.
 We understand that because of the pandemic they have very high volumes and can not guarantee shipping times.
 We will do our best to get our shipments to them as soon as possible though in some cases we may need to first obtain a print or cards from our local print shops.
 We trust that you can be patient with us.
 Send us a special note if there is a reason for any urgency and we will see what we can do to support your requests.
 Please read our Shipping Policy.

 We will be purchasing insurance on any original works of art.
 Items lost in the mail service or stolen from our doorsteps is unfortunately a possibility.
 We trust that you will take measures to keep delivered packages safe - and we also know that we can't control the delivery once we mail it.
 If this happens, and we hope it doesn't, please contact us.
 On the top right hand corner of the homepage select "Contact Us."
 You might also want to read our Shipping Policy.